Tuxedo vs MQ Series or other MOMs - No comparison

 By Todd Little on Sep 05, 2013

 I'm often involved in situations where customers are looking for a messaging system because they believe the solution to building enterprise systems is to settle for a messaging oriented middleware or MOM.
-Tuxedo has been classified as a MOM and some analysts still place it in that category, but that is sort of like saying a Ferrari is just a car or an F-35 is just and airplane.
-Tuxedo is no more a MOM than WebLogic Server or WebSphere are MOMs.
+Tuxedo has been classified as a MOM and some analysts still place it in that category, but that is sort of like saying a Ferrari is just a car or an F-35 is just an airplane.
+Tuxedo is no more a MOM than WebLogic Server or WebSphere Application Server are MOMs.
 Sure, they have messaging facilities, but their core value isn't in providing messaging services.
 Their core value as application servers is to simplify the life of the enterprise application developer and the OA&M staff supporting the applications they've developed.

 The primary function of a MOM is to get a message from point A to point B without the application having to worry about how it got there.
 It's a fantastic model for application development if you're willing to build all the rest of what an application server provides, as you will have to build those things if you want to provide an enterprise application.
 One of the fundamental differences between a MOM and an application server is that a MOM doesn't offer such things as ensuring your application is actually running and doing useful work.
 A MOM typically doesn't manage any aspect of your application or infrastructure other than getting those messages from point A to point B.